What's On

 1 Martin Place, Sydney CBD | Monday 27 January–Sunday 2 March

-The Fullerton Hotel is celebrating with a prosperity-inspired Lunar New Year Afternoon Tea at The Bar starring colourful creations like rambutan coconut verrine, a decadent black sesame mousse roulade, chilli crab cannelloni and pecking duck wraps, priced at $78pp including tea or coffee, $88pp with a flute of Chandon sparkling wine or $98pp for two hours of free flowing prosecco—available from 12pm to 4pm daily.
+The Fullerton Hotel is celebrating with a prosperity-inspired Lunar New Year Afternoon Tea at The Bar starring colourful creations like rambutan coconut verrine, a decadent black sesame mousse roulade, and pecking duck wraps.
+The festive afternoon tea is $78pp including tea or coffee, $88pp with a flute of Chandon sparkling wine or $98pp for two hours of free-flowing prosecco—available from 12pm to 4pm daily.

-There’s also a special lion dance on Friday 31 January from 1pm to 2.30pm, limited-edition cocktails for $25 like a red lantern martini, and three festive delicacies at The Place restaurant including a $28 eight treasure handcrafted dim sum basket, $48 XO pipis and a Fullerton prosperity salad toss ‘lo hei’ for $88.
+There’s also a lion dance on Friday 31 January from 1pm to 2.30pm, limited-edition cocktails for $25 like a Red Lantern martini, and three festive delicacies at The Place restaurant including an eight-treasure dim sum basket, XO pipis and a Fullerton prosperity salad.

 Now fill up your calendar with